-- For things to sound sharper, tinny and generally loud, with an echo. - For your own voice to sound different to how you remember it. - To notice sounds like your clothing rustling and the clock ticking because you have not heard them since your hearing changed.
+- For things to sound sharper, tinny and generally loud, with an echo. - Your own voice may sound different to how you remember it. - To notice sounds like your clothing rustling and the clock ticking because you have not been able to hear them since your hearing changed.